aybassiouny/mahdytech/content/blog/livesite-thousands-spikes/index.md

 ---
-title: "Livesite by a thousand spikes 📈"
+title: "Livesite by a Thousand Spikes 📈"
 date: "2022-08-30T12:00:32.169Z"
 description: An infrequent issue on many machines can disguise as a cluster-wide issue.
 seotitle: Livesite spikes ETW WPR Windows Performance Monitoring